4. Abolish Income Taxation

 Constitutional Amendments

-Although this plank does not strictly require any constitutional amendment, it does recommend one, an amendment to repeal the Sixteenth Amendment and to go beyond that and explicitly prohibit Congress and ideally also the states from taxing incomes in the future.
+Although this plank does not strictly require any constitutional amendment, it does recommend one, an amendment to repeal the Sixteenth Amendment and explicitly prohibit Congress from laying and collecting income taxes of any kind in the future.

 Benefits